royalswe/vike-optimizely-example/README.md

-Vue 3 app running with Vike
+Vue 3 app running with Vike.
+Uses optimizely CMS that is mocked in this demo

-Features
+## Features

 - https
 - Pina
 - i18n
+- dayjs
+- lazyloading

 ## Prerequisites